 Now, I’m not entirely certain as to which aspects of Voodoo Detective are in fact inspired by Monkey Island, although hopefully not its more obscure puzzles (money wrench, anyone?).
 Oh, wait: the art style is actually rather reminiscent of Curse of Monkey Island, now that I look closer, and I suppose the two titles do have another aspect in common – that overarching voodoo theme!
 Interesting.

 With all that in mind… are you ready to solve this grand mystery before things get even worse?
-Clock’s ticking, Voodoo Detective.
+The clock’s ticking, Voodoo Detective.